shinra-electric/RPCS3-Arm-Build-Script/README.md

 ## Known issues

-These are issues with the script or with building for Arm in general.<br>They should be removed over time as the core issues get resolved.
+These are issues with building RPCS3 or for Arm in general.<br>They should be removed over time as the core issues get resolved.
 Issues include:
-- Build failure if `cubeb` is installed in homebrew
+- Build failure if `cubeb` is installed in homebrew (workaround in script)
+- Build failure with updated versions of ffmpeg (workaround in script)
 - Qt Frameworks are not bundled, so the app is not portable